FZambia/centrifuge/README.md

 Centrifuge 0.8.0 [is under active development](https://github.com/centrifugal/centrifuge/tree/0.8.0) at moment.
 There are lots of changes, including backwards incompatible.
 Some highlights:

 * new ReactJS based admin web interface in its [own repo](https://github.com/centrifugal/centrifuge-web) - so the way to deploy Centrifuge will change to satisfy this fact.
 * structure backends removed - now project and namespaces must be set in configuration file.
-Old structure can be migrated to new one using [client-side converter on JSFiddle] (be aware of the fact that more changes can appear before final release).
-Do get current structure use go to `/dumps` URL in admin web interface
+Old structure can be migrated to new one using [client-side converter on JSFiddle](http://jsfiddle.net/FZambia/17h5p75r/) (be aware of the fact that more changes can appear before final release).
+Do get current structure go to `/dumps` URL in admin web interface
 * Lots of other fixes will be reflected in changelog for 0.8.0

 Quick start